Pictured is our Simplicity Engagement Ring with Sapphire, paired with our Simplicity Wedding Ring.

-An ancient Vedic story describes all sapphires as originating from Vela, a primordial god.
+An ancient Vedic story describes Sapphires as originating from Vela, a primordial god.
 In the midst of a great battle, his body was ripped apart.
-His eyes— cobalt globes of fire and stardust— broke apart, shattering into a million pieces.
+His eyes — cobalt globes of fire and stardust — broke apart, shattering into a million pieces.
 These fragments became the famous sapphires of Sri Lanka.

-We source these sapphires from a small-scale mining Sri Lankan cooperative— a tiny operation employing just eight miners and a foreman.
-They work cooperatively as shareholders— each member of the group receives a percentage of every sale.
+We source these sapphires from a small-scale mining Sri Lankan cooperative — a tiny operation employing just eight miners and a foreman.
+They work cooperatively as shareholders, meaning each member of the group receives a percentage of every sale.
 Mining is done by hand, which means that the supply will support generations.

 The polishing factory funds a school, as well as the education of its employees.
 It also provides a subsidized canteen and helps to cover accommodations.